 Ready to start your journey?

 If you’re patient, compassionate and relate well to children, you might already be thinking about working in childhood education.
 A teacher’s assistant is a paraprofessional who supports the lead teacher in a classroom.
-The degrees and certifications to become a teacher’s assistant are different than the requirements to become a teacher.
+The degrees and certifications to become a teacher’s assistant are different than the requirements to become a teacher, and requirements may differ by school district.
+You may only need an assistant certificate.
 If you’d like to pursue a career as a teacher’s assistant, here’s what you need to know to prepare yourself.

 Do You Need a Degree to Become a Teacher’s Assistant?